-The land adjacent to the Station car park, shown as CH3 on CNDP Map 8 is allocated for 6 homes.
+The land adjacent to the Station car park, shown as CH3 on CNDP Map 7 is allocated for 6 homes.
 Housing development will be permitted subject to the following criteria being met:

-- (1) The development shall comprise 1 or 2 bedroom units in the form of flats or apartments; - (2) The development shall not exceed 2 storeys; - (3) The development will be required to contribute the appropriate commuted sum towards Affordable Housing in accordance with policy for developments of 6-10 dwellings within the AONB. - (4) The design should incorporate the traditional architectural vernacular; - (5) Safe access to be created that will not adversely affect Craig Close residents; - (6) Sufficient space must be retained to provide sufficient
+- 1. The development shall comprise 1 or 2 bedroom units in the form of flats or apartments; - 2.
+The development shall not exceed 2 storeys; - The development will be required to contribute the appropriate commuted sum towards Affordable Housing in accordance with policy for developments of 6-10 dwellings within the AONB; - 4.
+The design should incorporate the traditional architectural vernacular; - 5.
+Safe access to be created that will not adversely affect Craig Close residents; - 6.
+Sufficient space must be retained to provide sufficient parking provision for both the development and the station car park as per the relevant standards;

-- parking provision for both the development and the station car park as per the relevant standards; - (7) The development shall be supported by a tree survey and good quality trees specimens to be retained as part of a wider appropriate landscaping scheme to create an appropriate setting to the development - (8) The development shall comply with the other policies of the Development plan including Policy CE2 which relates to the AONB landscape.
+- 7. The development shall be supported by a tree survey and good quality tree specimens to be retained as part of a wider appropriate landscaping scheme to create an appropriate setting to the development; - 8.
+The development shall comply with the other policies of the Development plan including Policy CE2 which relates to the AONB landscape.